Getting started with Elicit

 These additional steps allow you to narrow or broaden your results and extract more meaningful data.
 You can add as many additional steps as you'd like as your research takes you in new directions or uncovers interesting new insights.

 Or you might start with a List of Concepts to generate ideas for where you'd like to go in your research.
-Then you can add a step to find papers about one of the concepts the first step returned, before chatting with those papers to get a better understanding of the concept.
+Then you can add a step to find papers about one of the concepts returned before chatting with those papers to get a better understanding of the concept.